I-gor-C/windows-driver-docs-ddi/wdk-ddi-src/content/61883/ns-61883-_cmp_get_plug_handle.md

 ## Members

-`hPlug`

-On output, a handle to the plug specified with PlugNum and Type.

 `PlugNum`

 The number of the plug whose handle was returned by the Av61883_CreatePlug request that created the plug.